 We welcome children 3 months to five years old and their families.
 We are nationally recognized among other JCC schools and have an exceptionally low teacher-to-child ratio.

 Looking for more information about our programs?
-Contact:
+Contact Early Childhood School Administrator Nicci Burrell or call 206-388-0825.

-The Early Childhood School accepts children from age 3 months through Kindergarten.
+The Early Childhood School accepts children from age 3 months through pre-kindergarten.
 Classes are divided by age as follows:

 Infants: Our infants start as young as three months and stay in the infant program for the duration of the school year.